mysterycommand/fe-code-challenge/README.md

 The nice thing about a regular structure is that it's very ammenable to creating a little CLI around and then you do something like `$ edencli my-component` (or maybe `$ edencli scene my-scene-component` if you see where I'm going with that, variants and such) and it just generates all that boilerplate for you.

 Hmm, testing the private route component seems a little trickier than I'd like to deal with right up front.
 Need `react-test-renderer` or maybe `enzyme` got a little start but ran into router warnings I couldn't Google quickly enough for my liking.
 May come back to it, but let's render a couple of routes.

+Ugh, now that I look at this routing it seems a little confused.
+I probably want to display the correct content in the main app context based on if the user is logged in or not, but if I log in I'm redirected to `/app` without the app scene's header.
+Deleting `/app` from the address bar redirects me to home/the log in screen, but adding `/app` back to the address gives me access … so I'm still logged in.
+I want to untangle this, but I only have about an hour and 15 left at this point.